 The College challenges pastors in groups of four to six to form a community dedicated to renewal for ministry.
 Cohorts receive a grant of $10,000 to fund their self-designed agenda over a two-year period.

-Since 2003, more than 60 learning communities have participated in the College with a wide variety of activities.
+Since 2003, over 67 communities of pastors, chaplains and church leaders have participated in the College with a wide variety of activities.
 Regardless of what they do, pastors find: